 Portsmouth was selected as one of the 14 Local Authorities Pathfinders areas to support the development of the transfer of assets to third sector as part of the Government’s agenda to encourage devolution to local people and communities.
 The Asset Transfer Policy Framework was built upon current experience and best practice and aims to provide a clear policy framework for responding to any requests for asset transfer.

-Please find Portsmouth City Council’s Community Asset Transfer Policy available to download below.
-Alternatively, visit the Asset Transfer Unit for more advice, guidance, case studies and reports.
+You can download Portsmouth City Council’s Community Asset Transfer Policy.
+Alternatively, visit the Community Asset Transfer page for more advice, guidance, case studies and reports.